Code-Institute-Submissions/MagQ98-CI_MS5_FeelingFragrant_MarResub/README.md

 ### Future features to implement
 <ul>
-<li>Plans to add a footer to create accessibility between the store and its different social media channels</li>
-<li>Plans to create a business on facebook with links to the site and products</li>
+<li>Plans to create a Contact Us page so shoppers can ask any questions they have or even recommend products for the site</li>
-<li>Plans to create a review option for all products</li>
+<li>Plans to create a like option for all products</li>
 <li>Plans to include a comment section for users to share their opinions on products</li>
 </ul>